m000/ntfs3-dkms-debian/README.md

 sudo apt-get install build-essential dkms
 ```

-Then, you need to get the headers and sources for your kernel.
-If there is a tag in
+Then, you need to get the **headers and sources for your kernel**.
+If there is a tag
-the repository that matches your kernel, you can checkout the respective tag from the
+in this repository that matches your kernel, you can checkout the respective tag from
-repository and skip retrieving (and later updating) the sources.
+the repository and skip retrieving (and later updating) the sources.

 ```bash
 # list installed kernel images